Kevin Conway (racing driver): Front Row Motorsports

 Initially planning to run full-time in the Nationwide Series, in 2010 Conway signed to drive the No. 37 ExtenZe Ford in the Sprint Cup Series for Front Row Motorsports as a teammate to Travis Kvapil and David Gilliland.
 Conway's lack of superspeedway experience caused him to delay his Rookie of the Year campaign, as NASCAR would not give him approval to compete in the Daytona 500.
 Kvapil raced the 37 at Daytona, while John Andretti ran Kvapil's 34 car.
-Conway earned a career best finish of 14th at Daytona International Speedway in July, one of only 3 finishes better than 30th in 2010.
+Conway earned a career best finish of 14th at Daytona International Speedway in July, one of only three finishes better than thirtieth in 2010.
 As the only fully sponsored driver in the Front Row stable, he rotated among the team's No. 34, No. 37, and No. 38 cars in order to remain in a Top 35-ranked car that would guarantee a starting spot.
 Prior to the August race at Michigan, Conway and the ExtenZe sponsor logos were removed from the car, with Tony Raines replacing him.
 Conway and ExtenZe would go on to be sued by Front Row Motorsports for lack of payment, which they cited as the reason Conway was removed from the car.

 Robby Gordon Motorsports

-Conway returned to competition with Robby Gordon Motorsports at Bristol, and ran 7 races in the No. 7 car, as well as attempting one in the teams No. 07 car, missing the race at Charlotte.
+Conway returned to competition with Robby Gordon Motorsports at Bristol, and ran seven races in the No. 7 car, as well as attempting one in the teams No. 07 car, missing the race at Charlotte.
 Owner Robby Gordon would also get into a sponsorship dispute with Conway and Extenze, which turned violent the next season.

-Conway won the NASCAR Rookie of the Year award for 2010 by default, as his only competitor, Terry Cook, ran only 3 of the first 10 races during the year.
+Conway won the NASCAR Rookie of the Year award for 2010 by default, as his only competitor, Terry Cook, ran only three of the first ten races during the year.
 It was the least competitive rookie of the year battle in modern NASCAR history up to that point.
 Conway ran 28 races in 2010.

 2011

 For 2011, it was announced that Conway would enter the Budweiser Shootout (eligible due to winning Rookie of the Year in 2010), Daytona 500, and possibly a few more races for Joe Nemechek and NEMCO Motorsports in the No. 97 Toyota with sponsorship from ExtenZe.
-Conway attempted 4 races, qualifying for 3 of them, in which he finished last in each.
+Conway attempted four races, qualifying for three of them, in which he finished last in each.

-Conway also ran 9 races in the Nationwide Series for NEMCO, with an average finish of 28.1.
+Conway also ran nine races in the Nationwide Series for NEMCO, with an average finish of 28.1.
 He was released from NEMCO at the end of the season and has not competed in NASCAR since.